mcflugen/plume/README.md

 # plume
-A hypopycnal plume model build with landlab
+A hypopycnal plume model built with landlab